google/gvisor-website/content/docs/user_guide/debugging.md

 Run your container again, and inspect the files under `/tmp/runsc`.
 The log file with name `*.boot` will contain the strace logs from your application, which can be useful for identifying missing or broken system calls in gVisor.
-If you're having problems to start the container, the file with name `*.create` may have the reason for the failure.
+If you are having problems to start the container, the log file `*.create` may have the reason for the failure.